kuujo/vertigo/README.md

 });
 ```

+If the network's cluster scope is `LOCAL` then Vertigo sets will be backed by
+the Vert.x `SharedData` sets.
+If the cluster scope is `CLUSTER` then sets
+will be backed by Hazelcast sets that are accessed over the event bus in a Xync
+worker verticle to prevent blocking the event loop.

 #### AsyncList
 The `AsyncList` interface closely mimics the interface of the Java `List` interface,
 but uses `Handler<AsyncResult<T>>` rather than return values.